MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods/devenv-ispathtemporary-method-file.md

 # ISPATHTEMPORARY Method (File)

-Validates whether the file is located within the current user's temporary folder in the current service.
+Validates whether the file is located in the current user's temporary folder for the current service.

 ## Syntax